NelsonMaldonado/salsacolombia-app/README.md

 9 - A link to buy my course
 10 - I need to create a class logger, to keep track of how many classes we already had.
-11 - Add a section with Video Choreographies with price per hour at 100/hr
+11 - Add a section with Video Choreographies with price per hour at 100/hr 12 - Work on the section that just pulls in facebook reels because that's generating revenue!

 This project is under construction :)
 Expected launch day April 1st!